-How does magnetic nail polish work?
+How does magnetic effect nail polish?

 All played with magnets as a kid and magnetic nails are pretty much the exact same thing.
 Tiny iron shavings are suspended in nail polish and when you hold a magnet near it when it’s still wet, the iron shavings react and move around in the polish, creating the cat eye nails effect.
 For more info on the physics of it check out this article.

-1. Magnetic 3D Cat Eye Chameleon UV LED Nail Gel Polish
+2. Magnetic 3D Cat Eye UV LED Gel Polish

-You can have cat eye nails. but Born Pretty wants to raise that to magnetic polish that is also multi-chrome or multi-chrome with holographic glitter.
+You can have cat-eye nails.
+But Born Pretty wants to raise that to magnetic polish that is also multi-chrome or multi-chrome with holographic glitter.
 These aren’t for the faint of heart.
 These are flashy polishes.

 How to use this polish?